-QnA Maker is a cloud-based Natural Language Processing (NLP) service that easily creates a natural conversational layer over your data.
-It can be used to find the most appropriate answer for any given natural language input, from your custom knowledge base (KB) of information.
+QnA Maker is a cloud-based Natural Language Processing (NLP) service that allows you to create a natural conversational layer over your data.
+It is used to find the most appropriate answer for any input from your custom knowledge base (KB) of information.

 When to use QnA Maker